npgsql/npgsql/doc/migration-3.0.md

 ## Other

-* The Entity Framework provider packages have been renamed to align with Microsoft's new naming.
-  The new packages are *EntityFramework5.Npgsql* and *EntityFramework6.Npgsql*.
-EntityFramework7.Npgsql is in alpha.
 * It is no longer possible to create database entities (tables, functions) and then use them in the same multi-query command - you must first send a command creating the entity, and only then send commands using it.
   See [#641](https://github.com/npgsql/npgsql/issues/641) for more details.